CommissarClippy/CommissarClippy/README.md

 ## 🛠️ Key Projects

 - **SCADA Automation for Corrugated Cardboard Factories (Past):**
-  _Developed advanced WPF solutions for controlling and monitoring automated production lines._
+  _Developed an advanced SCADA system with an automation backend and a client written in WPF for controlling and monitoring automated production lines._

 ---

 ## 💡 What Drives Me

-I love building automation systems where data leads to real, visible change—moving parts, smarter processes, and a more efficient world.
+I love building automation systems where data leads to real, visible changes, smarter processes, and a more efficient system.
 The puzzles and challenges of automation keep me inspired every day.

 ---

 ## 🧰 Tech Stack

-- **Languages:** C#, SQL, XAML
+- **Languages:** C#, SQL
 - **Frameworks:** .NET, Blazor, WPF
 - **Platforms:** Docker, InfluxDB, PostgreSQL, Grafana, MQTT, IXON